josepcrespo/the-agile-monkeys-api-test/README.md

 - **Development server**

 By default, the project runs in development mode when using Docker.
-Just navigate to the project root directory and execute:
+Just navigate to the project root directory and run:

 ```bash
 $ docker-compose up